Indoor Kids Games to Kill Their Boredom

 9. Home Band

-Allow your child to be creative, let him choose his musical instruments from the house like buckets, utensils, plastic bottles with coins as shakers.
+Allow your child to be creative, let him choose his musical instruments from the house like buckets, utensils, and plastic bottles with coins as shakers.
 It is a simple thing but will encourage your child to play and enjoy, where they can sing along with playing their instruments.

 10. A Dance Party